VeriHealth — True Health Discernment

 Medical misinformation has always been dangerous.
 Social media gave it reach.
 AI makes it sound like the truth.

-Misleading but technically accurate content lowered vaccination intentions 46 times more than fact-checked misinformation, because far more people saw it
+Misleading but technically accurate content lowered vaccination intentions 46 times more than fact-checked misinformation, because far more people saw it.

 95% → 35%